THIS TOUR IS AT CAPACITY. WE ARE ACCEPTING REGISTRATIONS FOR A WAIT LIST.

-Directions/ Parking: Old Colorado City Historical Society, 1 South 24th Street, parking available by the building, in back of Goodwill Industries or on-street.
+Directions/ Parking: Old Colorado City Historical Society, 1 South 24th Street, parking available by the building, in free public parking lots or on-street.

 Please note, one guest per sign up is requested in order to assure proper number of attendees.